Coronavirus & Wedding Planning

 peace of mind is important!

 No one knows when this will be over.
 You should go ahead and plan for your big day but spend that little bit of extra money and buy the wedding insurance.
-Check with vendors and venues to see how their insurances covering the Coronavirus situation.
+Check with vendors and venues to see how their insurance covers the Coronavirus situation.
 It will be a good idea to use wedding planners and their services.

 How about the Honeymoon?